“Be greedy when others are fearful”

-To prove that investing during crisis works, lets see how investors have reacted to major crises in past and how those who invested during the crises got rewarded.
+To prove that investing during crisis works, let’s see how investors have reacted to major crises in the past and how those who invested during the crises got rewarded.

 Here are two of the most recent crises:

-- The Dot-Com bust of 2000& 9/11 Attacks on US: After the run-up in technology shares, the crash of 2000 was one of the worst ever.
+- The Dot-Com bust of 2000 & 9/11 Attacks in US: After the run-up in technology shares, the crash of 2000 was one of the worst ever.
 The 9/11 attacks further increased the fear in the market in short term.

 - Global Recession of 2008-09: Spooked by bursting of US housing bubble and credit crisis, the world slipped into recession with major markets falling more than 50% in a matter of few months.

 Focus on the column with header ‘Upside’.
-As you can seen, the return percentages are mind-boggling.
-Money multiplying 6 to 8 times in around 15 years – This is the real power of long term investing, and specifically so, when investing in times of crises.
+As you can see, the return percentages are mind-boggling.
+Money multiplying 6 to 8 times in around 15 years – This is the real power of long term investing and specifically so when investing in times of crises.

 Just look at the number of companies that have turned multibaggers after various crises: